Parkdale Market

 Key considerations for buying a single-family home in Parkdale include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Parkdale currently spend an average of 6 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Parkdale currently spend an average of 32 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Looking for the best time to buy a single-family home in Parkdale?
 Our analysis shows that December typically offers the best prices, with homes averaging around $411K.
 Buying during this time could save you up to $396K compared to peak months like April.